vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 This article is for you.
 Although it is primarily written for the first category of people, I believe it will be a valuable read for anyone learning to program.

-If you _do_ fall into the first category, that I believe it will be valuable to read this post from cover-to-cover.
+If you _do_ fall into the first category, that I believe it will be valuable to read this post from cover-to-cover, but feel free to skip around.

 Although posted on my blog, this post has been a collabarative effort by many people.
 Special thanks to: